rydmike/adaptive_theme_demo/README.md

 Seriously, can we please stop using system navigation bars on **Android** that do not follow the theme mode and also ones that do not match the color of any present bottom navigation bar?

-One reason why iOS always looks nicer is because it always did this.
-Same with AppBar status bar, but at least that is default now in Material-3 as well.
-But the system navigation bar, **please** fix it in your Android apps!
+One reason why iOS always looked nicer is because it always did this.
+Same with the top status bar on the `AppBar`.
+At least that is fixed by default now, in Material-3 and Flutter on Android, now uses a one-toned surface colored `AppBar`.
+This is still not the case with the system navigation bar. **Please** fix this in your Android apps!
 A coming change in Flutter might eventually make this the default for the system navigation bar on Android too.
-As it is the default in new Android versions and generally recommended.
-Until then, you need to fix it manually, and it cannot be themed.
+It is the default in new Android versions and generally recommended.
+Until it is made default in Flutter, you need to fix it manually.
+It cannot be themed, you have to add the style fix to your widget tree.

 Below we can see the themed **Navigation Bar** and also the **Android System Navigation Bar** styled to be transparent and **edge-to-edge**.
-It always matches the color of the theme background color or the color used by the bottom navigation bar, since the system navigation is transparent, and the screen is set to extend edge-to-edge.
+It always matches the color of the theme background color and also the color used by the bottom navigation bar, since the system navigation is transparent, and the screen is set to extend edge-to-edge.

 When using a screen extended edge-to-edge, you may need to add safe area for the sides.
-In list views, you may also need to add padding widgets to the top and bottom of the list, to avoid content being hidden under the system navigation bar and `AppBar`.
+In list views, you may also need to add padding widgets to the top and bottom of the list, to avoid content being hidden under the system navigation bar and the `AppBar`.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/nav_bar.gif" alt="Navigation Bar Theme" />